· · ·

 A private tour in Coron gives you the privacy and freedom to do what you choose.
 This is especially helpful if you are travelling as a group of friends, family, or work colleagues.

-Even if you take a set Coron island tour such as the A, B, C, or D tours, you can ask your crew to take a detour to a different attraction if it is nearby.
+Even if you take a set A, B, C or D Coron island tour, you can ask the crew to take a detour to nearby attractions.

 They will be far more flexible with the itinerary if you are travelling on a private tour.
 On group tours, they have a large number of people with different interests to cater to.

-Our private guide insisted upon buying us fresh fish, vegetables, and rice.
-He cooked us a delicious barbecued lunch to eat on the beach.
+Our private guide insisted on us buying fresh fish, vegetables, and rice.
+He then cooked us a delicious barbecued lunch to eat on the beach.

-They didn’t charge extra for the price of cooking the lunch, but I imagine that they added what they deemed appropriate onto the cost of buying food from the market.
+He didn’t charge extra for the price of cooking the lunch, but I imagine that they added what they deemed appropriate to the cost of buying food from the market.

-Either way, the food from the market was inexpensive and costed less than your typical meal in Coron town.
+Either way, the food from the market was inexpensive and cost less than your typical meal in Coron town.

 Private tours are typically suitable for up to six to eight people.
 They include a private boat and a private English- or Tagalog-speaking local guide.